icncsx/icncsx/README.md

 ## Get in touch

-For reference all of my socials are @icncsx.
+I am currently seeking full-time SWE opportunities.
+Please reach out if you are hiring.
+For reference, all of my socials are @icncsx.

 - [Personal site](https://icncsx.com/)
 - [Linkedin](https://www.linkedin.com/in/icncsx/)